 In 1989 a buyer paid $100 for a storage container and found a strange car inside with fins not wheels.
 He later discovered that he had purchased the original submarine car from the James Bond movie “The Spy Who Loved Me”.
 The car was sold at auction for $997,000.
 What a profit!

 In San Jose an anonymous man paid $1000 for a storage unit’s contents.
 Inside the unit he found a blue container of what some say was “pirate treasure” including rare coins and gold and silver.
 These items were valued at more than $500,000.

 After purchasing a unit, a lady found a very rare Canadian stamp inside dated 1851.
 She was surprised when she took the stamp to a collector who informed her this one stamp was worth $34,000.

 Reality show Auction Hunters were lucky enough to buy a unit for $1500 and inside was a NASA countdown clock and rocket.
 They gained information that these space items were from a discontinued Government Program which they were able to keep.

 One fortunate buyer opened their new unit to discover a vast collection of Beach Boys music including hand written songs and recording contracts.
 The Beach Boys sought legal action and won back the ownership, but were required to sell the items which were estimated around 8 million dollars.

 When a storage locker was opened and a bunch of newspapers were found, no one thought much of it until it was later realised they were dated August 16th, 1977, the day Elvis Presley died and included a collection of articles about him.
 They were later valued at $90,000.

 We hope you have found this blog interesting.
-Please call Torquay on 5264 8448 or Ocean Grove on 5256 2992 if you require a storage unit, but if you have a rare and expensive collection like the stories above, please don’t forget about collecting it!
+If you require storage Barwon Heads, Ocean Grove Please call Torquay on 5264 8448 or Ocean Grove on 5256 2992 if you require a storage unit.
+If you have a rare and expensive collection like the stories above, please don’t forget about collecting it!